freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/docker/README2.md

-# Installing the Elastic Stack using Docker Compose
+# How to install the Elastic Stack using Docker Compose

 There are several ways to install and run the Elastic Stack on a development  machine.
 We will install the Elastic Stack using Docker Compose as inspired by the articles of [Eddie Mitchell](https://www.elastic.co/blog/author/eddie-mitchell).